MikeCsPlayPlace/CubicSplineExtrema/test_data/README.md

 <tt>34896.043, 17469.068</tt>

 This represents a much more accurate scenario in which to compute a percent error, since we have actual equations that were used to determine the expected "correct" values.
 And the errors are about 0.1% and 0.0% for the x and y respectively.
+And the composite error is also 0.1%.

 ---